-Receive: One or more of the "a" attribute lines specified below MAY be included and MUST
+Receive: One or more of the "a" attribute lines specified below MAY be included and MUST be acted upon accordingly.
+Attribute values are case-insensitive.
+Implementations MUST accept the lowercase, uppercase, and mixed upper/lowercase encodings of all attributes.

 Note that SDP [4] requires unknown attributes to be ignored.